alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 That's it.
 It's a way to easily check an arbitrary number of integrity preconditions without using deeply nested if/else blocks leading to massive indentation.

-Guards turn this labyrinthine, 2-dimensional and heavily-indented code:
+Guards turn labyrinthine, 2-dimensional and heavily-indented code:

 <div class="impl">